USIU-Hackathon/guide/hackathon.md

 Get the judges ready, call everybody back into the main room, and get ready for teams to show off their work.

-- Each team should receive between three and five minutes to describe their problem, how they intended to solve it, and demo what they came up with.
-Make sure teams know that it’s a hard limit, and don’t be afraid to cut off teams that go over the stipulated time.
+- Each team will receive between three and five minutes to describe their problem, how they intended to solve it, and demo what they come up with.
+It’s a hard limit, and teams will be cut off if they go over the stipulated time.
-- It’s up to you whether or not to allow Q&A, which tends to consume a lot of time.
-For larger events, it’s often better to ask people to save questions for later, or only allow the judges to ask questions.
+- Q&A's are allowed after each teams presentation (or only allow the judges to ask questions if the time available is not be adequate)

-- Keep things moving.
-Part of the competition is being able to concisely describe what you did.
+**Keep things moving**: Part of the competition is being able to concisely describe what you did.

 #### Judging criteria/ Scoring